Surgical Procedures & Treatments

 Treatment of Lid Infections (Stye)

 A Chalazion is the medical term for a swollen and infected eyelid oil duct.
 These often cause swelling and pain in the upper or lower lid.
 Small chalazions may be treated using warm compresses and treatment similar to that of Blepharitis.
 Larger Chalazions may need to be drained.
-If recommended, Dr. Switch will discuss the risks and benefits of surgically treating the Stye.
+If recommended, our doctors will discuss the risks and benefits of surgically treating the Stye.
 This in-office procedure takes approximately five minutes.
 The following outlines the basic steps of the procedure.

 - After the eyelid is anesthetized with a small injection of lidocaine.